snonux/foo.zone/gemfeed/2025-08-05-local-coding-llm-with-ollama.md

-# Local LLM for Coding with Ollama
+# Local LLM for Coding with Ollama on macOS

 > Published at 2025-08-04T16:43:39+03:00